2Eggsss/VAC-VACnet-Findings/Trustfactor/README.md

 This folder will contain all information present about Counter-Strike: Global Offensive's implementation of Trust Factor as well as Steam Trust which is an upcoming feature designed for 3rd party game developers to implement into their games and applications.
 A summary of the features will be below.

+*Have something to contribute towards this section?
+Make a pull request so it can be added!*
 ***

 ## CS:GO Trust Factor